 There are a variety of reasons why you can’t disregard Employee Engagement these days.
 First off, for many organisations, employees constitute the biggest part of the cost base, so you want to keep them happy and motivated – and keep staff churn low.
-Next, with products and services commoditised in many sectors, staff skills, experience and knowledge are the main source of differentiation – so staff engagement and employee retention strategies are essential.
+Next, with products and services commoditized in many sectors, staff skills, experience and knowledge are the main sources of differentiation – so staff engagement and employee retention strategies are essential.
 Employee insight is therefore at the heart of success.

 TAKING A ONCE A YEAR APPROACH

 To measure engagement most organisations still start by selecting a model based on a shared definition of what employee engagement means to the key stakeholders.
-Engagement consultancies have tended to use their own models, and in most cases these are built around an employee survey with a set of standard questions, a methodology for converting staff responses into an engagement score and a reporting format that lets managers and executives make sense of the employee feedback.
+Engagement consultancies have tended to use their own models, and in most cases, these are built around an employee survey with a set of standard questions, a methodology for converting staff responses into an engagement score, and a reporting format that lets managers and executives make sense of the employee feedback.

 Irrespective of the model you use, the underlying process of the Annual Employee Survey (AES) is the same.
-You agree a set of questions and distribute a survey, either online or on paper.
-Response rates are monitored and encouraged, then data is aggregated and analysed and segmented by business unit so that line managers can receive reports about their teams’ engagement and satisfaction levels and compare them against internal and external benchmarks as well as against previous years.
+You agree on a set of questions and distribute a survey, either online or on paper.
+Response rates are monitored and encouraged, then data is aggregated and analysed, and segmented by business unit so that line managers can receive reports about their teams’ engagement and satisfaction levels and compare them against internal and external benchmarks as well as against previous years.

-As this process is normally annual, the expectation is to achieve a year on year improvement in employee engagement scores.
+As this process is normally annual, the expectation is to achieve a year-on-year improvement in employee engagement scores.
 Each year the findings and scores are used to understand engagement levels and to inform action plans to drive improvements – which it is hoped will contribute to an overall increase in business performance.

 This is of course a fairly basic overview of an Annual Engagement Survey.
-A variety of factors, such as remuneration, rewards & benefits, health & wellbeing, performance management, leadership development and training all impact engagement.
-Clearly organisations want to achieve a balance between their investment in employees and working conditions and optimised employee performance.
+A variety of factors, such as remuneration, rewards & benefits, health & wellbeing, performance management, leadership development, and training all impact engagement.
+Clearly, organisations want to achieve a balance between their investment in employees and working conditions and optimised employee performance.
 This is a tough ask considering large organisations usually employ multiple generations of workers from different cultural backgrounds, all with different expectations and needs.